A Symbol and Coaction for Higher-Loop Sunrise Integrals: Conclusions

 \section{Conclusions}

 We have constructed a coaction and symbol for the sunrise integral at arbitrary loop order, both for the equal-mass case and for the generic-mass case.
 We built these coactions and symbols by re-arranging the differential equations satisfied by the sunrise master integrals into a unipotent form, augmenting them with ratios of maximal cuts $\tau_i$.
 We find that, counter to our experience in the case of polylogarithms, the lengths of these symbols do not increase with loop order: instead, they saturate at length three to all loops.
 This suggests that our symbol entries are increasing in complexity with loop order, which may mean they satisfy even more complicated relations along the lines of the symbol-prime of ref.~\cite{Wilhelm:2022wow}.
 At two and three loops, our symbols and coactions should in principle be comparable with those derived for the equal-mass sunrise at two loops in ref.~\cite{Broedel:2018iwv}, for the equal-mass sunrise at three loops in ref.~\cite{Broedel:2019kmn}, and for the unequal-mass sunrise at two loops in ref.~\cite{Wilhelm:2022wow}.
-While the structures we observe are in general similar, we have not yet investigated whether we can show direct equivalence.
+While the structures we observe are in general similar, showing direct equivalence would involve developing a formalism to convert between symbols and coactions involving different choices of bases of unipotent and semi-simple periods, a task which we reserve for future work.